 - Trailhead location: The Grotto Trailhead

 Not only one of the best Zion hikes but also the park’s most popular hike, Angel’s Landing offers a spectacular view of Utah’s red rock country from above 1,500 feet.

-The hike starts flat and easy along the river before heading up a series of switchbacks up to Refrigerator Canyon, where there is an easy flat section through the appropriately cool canyon.
+The hike starts flat and easy along the river before heading up a series of switchbacks up to Refrigerator Canyon.
+The views of Zion Canyon from the top of these first set of switchbacks is already amazing.
+Then there is an easy flat section through the appropriately cool canyon.

 Another very steep series of 21 short switchbacks called Walter’s Wiggles ends up at a ridge called Scout Lookout.
-There are great views from here and if you are afraid of heights, you could turn back here.
+There are great views down the back end of the canyon from here and if you are afraid of heights, you could turn back here.

 Heading onwards, the final half mile is along a steep and incredibly narrow ridge (the Hogsback), where you need to use chains that are bolted into the stone cliff so you don’t fall off.

 From there, it is a short final push to the summit of Angels Landing, where you can enjoy sensational views of the canyon.